cda-tum/fiction/README.md

 - Bounding box
 - Area usage in nm²

+## Benchmark Library

+To objectively evaluate and compare software and design automation tools, [MNT Bench](https://www.cda.cit.tum.de/mntbench/) provides gate-level layouts for various gate libraries and clocking schemes, generated using the latest physical design and optimization algorithms. *fiction* offers the correpsonding read and write utitlities to generate gate-level layouts from gate-level layout files (``.fgl``) and vice versa.

 # Reference

 Since *fiction* is academic software, we would be thankful if you referred to it by citing the following publication: